Toy breed

 Homes that match this breed

-• Homes wanting a lower-energy companion
+• Homes wanting an affectionate companion with short daily walks

-• People prepared for regular grooming
+• Owners prepared for regular brushing, trims, and face care

 What can change the trend